tahoemph/blog-software/content/post/crostini-reset-gui.md

 My experience has been mixed.
 Sometimes you can stop the VM.
 And sometimes it seems to have already been stopped.
-In this case I had rebooted the Chromebook because I'd forgetten starting chrosh directly fails.
+In this case I had rebooted the Chromebook because I'd forgotten starting chrosh directly fails.
 This is probably why the termina VM wasn't running.
 Also, in this case I ended up with a prompt that isn't normal for crosh.
 From what I remember that hasn't happened before.